google/android-classyshark/README.md

 ## Introduction

-ClassyShark is a handy browser for Android executables.
-It has clients for both Android (apk) and Desktop (jar).
-With ClassyShark you can open APK/Dex/Jar/Class files and analyze their contents.
+ClassyShark is a standalone tool for Android developers.
+It can reliably browse any Android executable and show important info such as class interfaces and members, dex counts and dependencies.
+The browser supports multiple formats including libraries (.dex, .aar, .so), executables (.apk, .jar, .class) and AndroidManifest (.xml).

 ![Screen Flow Demo](https://github.com/google/android-classyshark/blob/master/Resources/Intro.png)